jordi-petit/lp-moogle-2018/README.md

-This page describes the µoogle project for the LP course at GEI. µoogle stands for "micro Google" and your task is to implement the core of a simple system to crawl web pages and answer queries from users, by reporting which pages contain fulfill their queries.
+This page describes the µoogle project for the LP course at GEI. µoogle stands for "micro Google" and your task is to implement the core of a simple system to crawl web pages and answer queries from users, by reporting which crawled pages fulfill their queries.

 ## Demo